TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 3. TikTok TopView ads

-4. TikTok Branded Hashtag ads
+4. TikTok Branded Hashtag Challenge

 Below is an example of TikTok’s branded hashtag ad from K18 Hair.